Guide To Buying Stairlifts

 A written quotation will be provided for the entire cost of the stairlift, including installation.
 You may be exempt from paying VAT, so ask the representative if you are eligible.

-After-care stairlift services will also be explained to you, such as stairlift warranty and repairs, and information on how to maintain your stairlift will be given.
+After-care services will also be explained to you, such as stairlift warranty and repairs..
 After that, you will be left to make your decision independently.

-Our stairlift consultations are free and there is no obligation to buy - you can feel free to make the decision in your own time.
-To get started, simply call us, request a free stairlift DVD information pack, or browse our full stairlift range online.
+Age Co Stairlift consultations are free and there is no obligation to buy - you can feel free to make the decision in your own time.
+To get started, simply call Handicare, request a brochure, or browse the full stairlift range online.

 How your purchase assists Age UK

-Handicare Accessibility Ltd (HAL) provides stairlifts, chairs and bathing products and works in association with Age UK Trading Ltd, which donates its net profits to Age UK (registered charity number:1128267).
-‘Age UK Stairlifts’, ‘Age UK Chairs’, ‘Age UK Bathing’, ‘Age UK Walking Aids’ are product names of Age UK Trading CIC.
-HAL will raise a minimum of £1 Million during 2015/2016 for Age UK via the promotion and sale of independent living products.
+Handicare Accessibility Ltd (HAL) provides stairlifts, chairs and bathing products and works in association with Age Co Trading Ltd, which donates its net profits to Age UK (registered charity number:1128267).
+‘Age Co Stairlifts’, ‘Age Co Chairs’, ‘Age Co Bathing’, ‘Age Co Walking Aids’ are product names of Age Co Trading CIC.
+HAL will raise a minimum of £1.2 Million during 2016/2017 for Age UK via the promotion and sale of independent living products.
 For further details please ask an advisor, or read more about how your purchase assists Age UK.

 Buying these products supports Age UK's charitable work.